GAZA is STILL under seige .. preparations are under way for LIFELINE 5 CONVOY so stay tuned for more info

-So far I have purchased and delivered two disabled access-minibuses with electric ramps and other vital Medical Aid, Educational Aid and Clothing and drove to Gaza and donated them to EL-WAFA REHABILITATION HOSPITAL and EL-WAFA ELDERLY CARE HOME for the Disabled, Amputee, Quadraplegic and Elderly and also to the EL-WAFA CHARITABLE TRUST which works extensively with the poor, orphans and widows at Khan Yunis Refugee Camp.
+The aim of this project was to provide vital Medical Aid, Educational Aid and Clothing to the civillians suffering in Gaza and everything was donated via EL-WAFA REHABILITATION HOSPITAL for Disabled, Amputee, Quadraplegic patients and EL-WAFA ELDERLY CARE HOME and also to the EL-WAFA CHARITABLE TRUST which works extensively with the poor, orphans and widows at Khan Yunis Refugee Camp.

-Since June 2007 there has been an illegal seige on Gaza, Israel controls Gaza Borders, Waters and Airspace and restricts the amount and type of goods it allows to enter Gaza ..
-Israel does not allow Fresh Meat, Fresh Fruit, School Books, School Stationary, Corriander, Jam, Baby Milk, Building Materials and even CHOCOLATE (and many more items) to enter Gaza .. many people are suffering because of the illegal actions of the rogue state of Israel which continues to defy UN and EU requests to life the seige on Gaza.
-Sadly the pro-Israeli lobby has made our Government to weak to act, so it is down to us the Brits with a conscience, please help to ..
-Free Palestine
+Since June 2007 there has been a seige on Gaza, both Egypt and Israel control Gaza's borders, water and airspace and restrict the amount and type of goods it allows to enter Gaza ..
+Israel and Egypt currently do not allow Fresh Meat, Fresh Fruit, School Books, School Stationary, Corriander, Jam, Baby Milk, Building Materials and even CHOCOLATE (and many more items) to enter Gaza .. many people are suffering because of these actions, politics aside - civillians should not suffer like this, especially not the disabled and elderly who are already disadvantaged, what hope is there for the children of Gaza?
+Today over 100,000 suffer from trauma-related ill health psychological disorders.
+The brutal occupation has caused grave hardship to many Palestinian children.

 PHOTOS - Delivering Vehicle and Aid to EL-WAFA REHAB.
 HOSPITAL and ELDERLY CARE HOME and to widows and orphans.

-Please dig deep, all Donations (including Zakaat and Sadaaqa) will go to genuine deserving people.
-This hospital was attacked by Israel as it is a mere 900 metres away from the border, feel free to see my photos of the destruction, the patients and the brave dedicated staff who risk their lives to help the disabled and elderly people of Gaza (Palestine).
+This hospital was attacked by occupation forces as it is just over 1,200 metres away from the border, feel free to see my photos of the destruction, the patients and the brave dedicated staff who risk their lives to help the disabled and elderly people of Gaza (Palestine).

 UN warns Israeli blockade puts Gazans' health at risk